NishaYadav-prog/KidneyDiseasePerediction/README.md

 Exportable results and reports

 📁 Dataset
-Used the Chronic Kidney Disease dataset from the UCI Machine Learning Repository or Kaggle (mention the exact source).
+Used the Chronic Kidney Disease dataset from the Kaggle.

 🚀 How to Run
 bash